openebs/website/website/src/blogs/2018-10-02-using-openebs-as-the-tsdb-for-prometheus.md

 ---
 title: Using OpenEBS as the TSDB for Prometheus
-slug: using-openebs-as-the-tsdb-for-prometheus
 author: Uma Mukkara
+author_info: Contributor at openebs.io, Co-founder & COO@MayaData.
+Uma led product development in the early days of MayaData (CloudByte).
 date: 02-10-2018
-tags: Cloud Native Storage, Kubernetes, Openebs, Prometheus, Solutions
+tags: Cloud Native Storage, Kubernetes, OpenEBS, Prometheus, Solutions
 excerpt: Prometheus has become one of the favorite tools for monitoring metrics of applications and infrastructure in the cloud native space, especially when using Kubernetes;
 ---